ictvoip/ictvoip-docs/docs/source/ictvoipbox/ictvoipbox.rst

 1. The client logs into the WHMCS Client Area and places an order for a PBX package that uses ictVoIP Box automation.
+2. The order enters a pending state for administrator review.
-2. The same provisioning flow runs behind the scenes, creating or attaching a FusionPBX tenant and provisioning the trunk and routes.
+3. An administrator triggers the provisioning sequence (see :ref:`admin-controlled-provisioning`), creating or attaching a FusionPBX tenant and provisioning the trunk and routes.
-3. The resulting tenant, gateway, and destination records are visible to administrators through the standard **Client Services Admin Area** (:doc:`/admin/client_services`).
+4. The resulting tenant, gateway, and destination records are visible to administrators through the standard **Client Services Admin Area** (:doc:`/admin/client_services`).